About Rotary Youth Exchange

-- Long-term exchanges: lasting a full academic year (usually August/September -June/July), during which time the student lives with more than one family in the host country.
+Lasting a full academic year (usually August/September -June/July), during which time the student lives with more than one family in the host country.
 This website focuses on the details of the long-term exchange program.

-- Short-term exchanges*: a direct family to family exchange of two students for several weeks, usually during the summer months.
+A direct family to family exchange of two students for several weeks, usually during the summer months.
 This program is known as STEP (Short Term Exchange Program).

 The program will have the opportunity to give an insight into the life and culture of a student living in another country from the comfort and safety of their own home.